-Is is possible to construct healthy meals on a budget?
-If you’re living on a budget, you know it’s difficult to shop for healthy foods.
+Is it possible to construct healthy meals on a budget?
+If you’re living on a budget due to the coronavirus recession or any other reason, you know it’s difficult to shop for healthy foods.

 In most cases, you sacrifice health to afford foods that are both affordable and easy to make.

 Thankfully, I have heartening news.
 There are many healthy meals on a budget you can make without breaking the bank.

 Healthy eating supports weight loss along with a healthy body and mind.
 If you want to function at your best, it all starts with your diet.
 So, set that ramen down and learn how you can make healthy meals on a budget.

 My Favorite Healthy Meals on a Budget

 One of the questions I often get when I open up my Instagram stories is how to get the body that you want without breaking the bank.

 Below I reveal 10 of my all-time favorite healthy meals on a budget that are both healthy and delicious!